dbt-labs/docs.getdbt.com/website/blog/2022-05-24-joining-snapshot-complexity.md

 But, at some point, your stakeholder wants to know how each entity is changing over time.
 Perhaps, it is important to understand the trend of a product throughout its lifetime.
 You need the history of each `entity_id` across all of your datasets, because each related table is updated on its own timeline.

-What is your first though?
+What is your first thought?
 Well, you’re a seasoned analytics engineer and you *know* the good people of dbt Labs have a solution for you.
 And then it hits you — the answer is [snapshots](https://docs.getdbt.com/docs/building-a-dbt-project/snapshots)!

 <!--truncate-->